Collective Worship and Eucharist

 Thursday: Collective worship on Thursday takes place in our Church and is led by Father Robert, Mother Bernie or a collection of children.
 During this time, there will be a reading from the Bible led by children, a discussion of the meaning and prayers written by the children.

-Friday: Merit collective worships take place in Key Stages.
+Friday: Merit collective worships take place together.
 During this time, children are chosen to receive a merit based on their effort, values shown or inspiring events.
-Children take time to reflect on their week together.
+Children take time to reflect on their week altogether.

 Themes of Collective Worship:

 Each term there is a Collective Worship rota based on the Church calendar, international/national events and British Value themes.
 Please see the rotas below for the themes and collective worship schedule:

 Eucharist at St. Mary & St. John the Divine:

 Each half term, one of the Thursday Collective Worships, is a Eucharist service for the school.
 During the service, children participate in learning about the importance Eucharist holds in Christian worship.
 During the service, children, parents and staff can take Holy Communion or receive a Christian blessing.
 At the beginning of the year, letters are sent to parents to choose if they would like their child to receive Holy Communion, a Christian blessing or neither.